 Lessons from the WSS initiative is that the result of Michigan's new administrative complexity and red tape is that eligible people will lose their health insurance because the application, enrollment, and ongoing processes to maintain coverage are too cumbersome.
-Lastly, recent evidence from Arkansas' first four months of implementing work requirements also suggests that bureaucratic barriers for individuals who already work or qualify for an exemption will lead to disenrollment.
-More than 4,100 beneficiaries lost coverage on October 1st, likely becoming uninsured because they didn't report their work or work-related activities.15 In September, over 4,300 beneficiaries lost coverage.
-These individuals represent about 17 percent of the state's first cohort of Medicaid beneficiaries subject to the work requirement.16 In total, more than 8,400 Arkansas Medicaid beneficiaries have lost coverage since the state implemented its work requirements.
-As reported by the Center on Budget and Policy Priorities, many of those who failed to report likely didn't understand the reporting requirements, lacked internet access or couldn't access the reporting portal through their mobile device, couldn't establish an account and login, or struggled to use the portal due to disability.17
+Additional evidence from Arkansas' first month of implementing work requirements also suggests that they create bureaucratic barriers for individuals who already work or qualify for an exemption.
+Over 7,000 Medicaid beneficiaries now have one month of non-compliance of the new requirement and will lose coverage if they have two more.
+As reported by the Center on Budget and Policy Priorities, many of those who failed to report likely didn't understand the reporting requirements, lacked internet access or couldn't access the reporting portal through their mobile device, couldn't establish an account and login, or struggled to use the portal due to disability.7